cyberark/secretless-broker/demos/conjur-oss/INSTRUCTIONS.md

 ## Store the Secretless configuration in a ConfigMap

 The bash script snippet below generates Secretless configuration.
 This configuration tells Secretless how to setup the service connector.
-Modify to suit your needs.
+This is an example of using the MySQL service connector.
+If you are using another supported database you should modify this file to reflect your needs.
+This normally involved changing the protocol and credentials section.

 ```bash
 #!/usr/bin/env bash